zenliver/wp-study/wp-content/plugins/wpdiscuz/readme.txt

 = Comments - wpDiscuz "Coming soon" Features: =

-* | New Feature : Sticky comments
+* New Feature : Follow Users

 = Comments - wpDiscuz Features: =

-* | Adds interactive comment box on posts and other content types
-* | Commenting can be allowed/disallowed on posts and other content types
-* | Responsive comments form and comment threads design
-* | Clean, simple and easy user interface and user experience
-* | Live update of new comments with notifier buttons
-* | Comment list sorting by newest, oldest and most voted comments
-* | Anonymous comments ( name and email can be set as not required )
-* | Full integration with Social Network Login plugins (Facebook, Twitter...)
-* | Multi-level (nested) comment threads, with maximum levels depth setting option
-* | Allows to create a new discussion thread and reply to existing comment
-* | Ajax button "Load More Comments" instead of simple comments pagination
-* | Lazy load wpDiscuz comments on scrolling
-* | Different comment date formats, reflects Wordpress date format settings
-* | Logged in users and guests can edit their comments (time-frame can be limited by admin)
-* | Automatic URLs to link conversion in comment texts
-* | Automatic image source URLs to image (HTML) conversion in comment texts
-* | Long comment text breaking function ("Read more" button)
-* | Multiple line-breaks (limited by Wordpress comment filter)
-* | Comment author notification options with special checkboxes on comment form
-* | Subscription activation via additional "Confirm Subscription" email
-* | Integration with Postmatic for subscriptions and commenting by email
-* | Ability to add comment system on attachment pages if it's allowed by Wordpress
-* | Fast and easy comment form with ajax validation and data submitting
-* | Fully integrated and compatible with Wordpress
-* | Uses Wordpress Comment system with all managing functions and features
-* | Secure and Anti-Spam features will not allow spammers to comment
-* | Comment voting with positive and negative result
-* | Smart voting system with tracking by logged-in user and cookies
-* | Post sharing options: Facebook, Twitter and Google+
-* | Quick Tags on comment form textarea
-* | Custom Comment Forms with custom fields
-* | Rating shortcode for posts via comment custom field [wpdrating] with a lot of attributes
-* | Option to overwrite comment template and style
-* | Highlighting new comments since last visit with different background
-* | Notification to comment author when comment was approved
-* | Display only parent comments with view replies (x) button
-* | Control commenters by roles (allow/restrict access to website comment area)
-* | Option to load all comments on first page load
-* | Built-in Gravatar caching
+* Adds interactive comment box on posts and other content types
+* Commenting can be allowed/disallowed on posts and other content types
+* Responsive comments form and comment threads design
+* Clean, simple and easy user interface and user experience
+* Live update of new comments with notifier buttons
+* Comment list sorting by newest, oldest and most voted comments
+* Anonymous comments ( name and email can be set as not required )
+* Full integration with Social Network Login plugins (Facebook, Twitter...)
+* Multi-level (nested) comment threads, with maximum levels depth setting option
+* Allows to create a new discussion thread and reply to existing comment
+* Ajax button "Load More Comments" instead of simple comments pagination
+* Lazy load wpDiscuz comments on scrolling
+* Different comment date formats, reflects Wordpress date format settings
+* Logged in users and guests can edit their comments (time-frame can be limited by admin)
+* Automatic URLs to link conversion in comment texts
+* Automatic image source URLs to image (HTML) conversion in comment texts
+* Long comment text breaking function ("Read more" button)
+* Multiple line-breaks (limited by Wordpress comment filter)
+* Comment author notification options with special checkboxes on comment form
+* Subscription activation via additional "Confirm Subscription" email
+* Integration with Postmatic for subscriptions and commenting by email
+* Ability to add comment system on attachment pages if it's allowed by Wordpress
+* Fast and easy comment form with ajax validation and data submitting
+* Fully integrated and compatible with Wordpress
+* Uses Wordpress Comment system with all managing functions and features
+* Secure and Anti-Spam features will not allow spammers to comment
+* Comment voting with positive and negative result
+* Smart voting system with tracking by logged-in user and cookies
+* Post sharing options: Facebook, Twitter and Google+
+* Quick Tags on comment form textarea
+* Custom Comment Forms with custom fields
+* Rating shortcode for posts via comment custom field [wpdrating] with a lot of attributes
+* Option to overwrite comment template and style
+* Highlighting new comments since last visit with different background
+* Notification to comment author when comment was approved
+* Display only parent comments with view replies (x) button
+* Control commenters by roles (allow/restrict access to website comment area)
+* Option to load all comments on first page load
+* Built-in Gravatar caching
+* Sticky Comments
+* Closed Comments Threads (disable replies)

 = Add-ons =